cartologic/cartoview/docs/installation/vagrant.md

 ![Cartoview Logo](../img/cartoview-logo.png)
-# Cartoview Installation | Vagrant
+# Cartoview Core Installation | Vagrant

 ## Introduction
 This document describes the installation of Cartoview using Vagrant.